Which Animals Are Used

 Support Our Mission

-Rabbits are one of the most commonly used animals in research and testing, second only to guinea pigs.
-Although their numbers have declined over the past two decades, 205,482 rabbits were held in laboratories in 2012.
-They are also frequently used in experiments that cause pain and suffering.
-In 2012, over 35%, or 77,206 individual rabbits were subjected to these types of tests.
+Of those animals covered by the Animal Welfare Act, rabbits are one of the most commonly used in research and testing, second only to guinea pigs.
+Over 144,000 rabbits were held in laboratories in 2021, with nearly a third used in experiments causing pain and distress, according to AAVS analysis of data released by the U.S. Department of Agriculture.
 Rabbits are widely used for experimentation and testing mainly due to practical, rather than scientific, considerations.
-They are small and usually docile, easily restrained, cheap to maintain, and breed prodigiously.
+They are small and usually docile, easily restrained, cheap to maintain, and readily breed.

-Most people associate the use of rabbits in laboratories with toxicity testing for cosmetic, personal, and household products.
-The best-known tests are the Draize eye and skin irritancy tests, which are extremely painful and cruel.
+Although rabbits are most readily identified with testing cosmetics, which is now much less common, they are still used in chemical testing, for the Draize eye and skin irritancy tests, which are extremely painful and cruel.
 While being experimented upon, rabbits are often locked into full-body restraints to prevent them from touching eye or skin sores.
-These tests are not very reliable, and increasing attention is being paid to the development of alternatives to replace the use of rabbits for these categories of toxicity testing.
+These tests are not very reliable, because results are so variable, and there has been a lot of investment in the development of alternatives to replace the use of rabbits for these categories of toxicity testing.

-In addition to the suffering caused by experiments, the laboratory environment itself is also particularly noxious to rabbits, causing great stress, weakening their immune systems, and making them more prone to illness.
+Rabbits are intelligent and inquisitive animals and enduring life in a lab is particularly difficult for rabbits, causing great stress, weakening their immune systems, and making them more prone to illness.